hai-vr/documentation/docs/products/prefabulous-avatar/hai-components/recalculate-normals.md

 ## How to use

+This component will improve the shading of your avatar by recalculating blendshape normals:
+Light, reflections, and rims are affected by the altered mesh surfaces.

 To use this component:
 - Add a "PA-H Recalculate Normals" component anywhere in your avatar.
 - Add blendshapes that you want to recalculate.
 Any SkinnedMeshRenderer that has that blendshape will be affected.